Geraldo Perdomo Player Props: Diamondbacks vs. Dodgers

-Geraldo Perdomo is back in the lineup for the Arizona Diamondbacks and will face Dustin May and the Los Angeles Dodgers March 31 at 10:10 PM ET.
+After going 0-for-1 in his last game, Geraldo Perdomo and the Arizona Diamondbacks face the Los Angeles Dodgers (who will hand the ball to Noah Syndergaard) at 4:10 PM ET on Sunday.

+He had a hitless performance in his last game (0-for-1) against the Dodgers.

 Geraldo Perdomo Game Info & Props vs. the Dodgers